eerio/neergaard-logspace-characterization/README.md

-# A functional language for logarithmic space
+# A Functional Language for Logarithmic Space

-This repository contains the original source code for the paper "A Functional Language for Logarithmic Space" [[5]](#5), along with small refreshments where they were needed, such as removing the dependency on obsolete `mosmake` build system, updating the author's contact information, changing running instructions to those working in 2025.
-We also preserve here the non-published historical technical reports, which contain a lot of useful, and otherwise unaccessible information.
+This repository contains the original source code from the paper "A Functional Language for Logarithmic Space" [[5]](#5), with some modern updates:
+- Removed dependencies on the obsolete `mosmake` build system
+- Updated the author's contact information
+- Revised running instructions to work in 2025

+We've also preserved several unpublished technical reports that contain valuable information otherwise difficult to find.

-The below is the original README file with minor adjustments.
+Below is the original README with minor adjustments for clarity.

-The whole code obtained from the author is present as-is in the linear-bc-evaluator.tgz file in this repository.
+The complete code obtained from the author is available in its original form in the [linear-bc-evaluator.tgz](https://github.com/eerio/neergaard-logspace-characterization/blob/main/linear-bc-evaluator.tgz) archive.

-## $\text{BC}$ Evaluator
+## BC Evaluator: Overview

-This package contains an evaluator for the function algebra $\text{BC}$ for PTIME introduced by Bellantoni and Cook [[1]](#1).
-It furthermore contains an evaluator running in logspace for the linear fragment $\text{BC}^-$ of $\text{BC}$ as introduced by Ong and Murawski [[2]](#2) and the linear fragment $\text{BC}^-_\varepsilon$ as introduced by Møller Neergaard [[4]](#4).
-The evaluator is described by Møller Neergaard and Mairson [[3](#3), [4](#4)].
-It is intended to provide a proof of concept on top of the proof given in [[3](#3), [4](#4)].
+This package provides an evaluator for the function algebra $\text{BC}$ for PTIME introduced by Bellantoni and Cook [[1]](#1).
+Additionally, it includes:

+1. A logarithmic-space evaluator for the linear fragment $\text{BC}^-$ of $\text{BC}$ as introduced by Ong and Murawski [[2]](#2)
+2. An evaluator for $\text{BC}^-_\varepsilon$, another linear fragment described by Møller Neergaard and Mairson [[3](#3), [4](#4)]

-The evaluator is written in SML/NJ (Version 110.0.7) and has been tested under GNU/Linux.
-The interpreter is provided in several source files and are easiest compiled using the SML/NJ's Compilation Manager:
+The evaluator is written in Standard ML of New Jersey (SML/NJ) and has been tested under GNU/Linux.
+The implementation is spread across several source files that can be compiled together using SML/NJ's Compilation Manager (CM).

-Enter the directory of the source files.
-Then:
+### Installation and Running

+To run the evaluator:

 ```
-# This will install a version which is neither new (at the time of writing, it's from 2022) nor
-# matching the version which had been used by Peter Moller Neergaard.
-But it seems to work well
+# Install SML/NJ and rlwrap (for better command line editing)
 $ sudo apt install smlnj rlwrap

-# rlwrap to be able to use arrows
+# Note: The version you'll get (likely v110.79+) is newer than the original
+# version (v110.0.7) used by the author, but it should work fine

+# Start SML with enhanced readline support
 $ rlwrap sml
 Standard ML of New Jersey v110.79 [built: Mon Apr 22 10:14:55 2024]

+# Compile the project using CM
 - CM.make "sources.cm";
 [...]

+# Run the test suite with the reference evaluator
 - Examples.test_suite CBVEvaluator.eval_bc;
 ```